geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 **Geohot** [00:06:58]
 How do you break everything?
-Yeah, process replay shouldn't...
+Yeah, process replay shouldn't..
 You shouldn't need process replay.
 We have a lot of explicit tests for the scheduler and stuff that should test the number of kernels and stuff.
 So I would think that if you get a regression of the number of kernels, you should add a new test to test schedule.
 And then not worry about trying to, like, process replay is never going to handle this.